jhhspace/Jhhspace/README.md

 ![Catgirl Banner](https://i.nekogirl.net/de1ee23fc7b0.jpg)

-I'm a passionate anime enthusiast with a deep love for catgirls! 🐾 When I'm not exploring the world of AI and code, you can find me immersed in the charming and kawaii universe of anime and manga.
+🐾 When I'm not exploring the world of AI and code, you can find me immersed in the charming universe of anime and manga or in VRChat.

 ## About Me
 - 🇸🇬 Based in Singapore